Back to the journal

 5. Why this is the thermodynamic opposite of underfloor heat

 Underfloor systems start by heating the slab.
-To influence the rest of the building, they must:
+To influence the rest of the building, they must:- warm the slab,

 - warm the air above it,